 Academic Advising Center

-The Academic Advising Center at the University College helps first-year students develop educational plans consistent with their academic, career, and personal goals.
+The Academic Advising Center at University College helps first-year students develop educational plans consistent with their academic, career, and personal goals.
 The center addresses students' diverse cultural and academic backgrounds while promoting academic excellence.
 It's our mission to provide a seamless transition from college entry to completion of academic goals and graduation.
-Visit the Center on Facebook.
+Visit the center on Facebook.